TACC/HPC_Tips/README.md

 (4) Tools to setup the configuration file and build and install the necessary programs.

 This works by installing a MySQL database on a server which is accessible from all your login nodes.
 The source for this project can live anywhere.
-One uses the "load_tips.py" script to install the tips in the database.
+One uses the "**load_tips.py**" script to install the tips in the database.
 You place the source on a host where you have write access to the database.
 If you only allow write access to the database on the server, then the source will have to live there.

-Note that the tips database is independent of the install of the showTips program used to display tips to users.
+Note that the tips database is independent of the install of the **showTips** program used to display tips to users.
 Tips can be updated at anytime.

 Security Issues:
 ================

 In order for a user to access the MySQL database, they must have a MySQL account and passwd.
-All users use the same account and password that is hardcoded into the showTips binary.
-A determined user might be able to decode the showTips binary to exact the MySQL account and password.
+All users use the same account and password that is hardcoded into the **showTips** binary.
+A determined user might be able to decode the **showTips** binary to exact the MySQL account and password.
 However this account and password only have "select" privileges.
 They cannot delete or modify the database in any way.

 The python script and MySQL username and password that can change the database need to be stored in a